-In addition to the food safety standards and primary production and processing standards identified above, a number of other standards are generally relevant to horticultural products.
+In addition to the food safety standards and primary production and processing standards identified above, other standards are generally relevant to horticultural products.
 These standards cover labelling requirements and exemptions, food additives, processing aids, maximum levels of contaminants and natural toxicants, and maximum residue limits for agricultural and veterinary chemical residues in food.
-These standards are discussed in detail in the P1015 Supporting Document 1 - Information Paper8.
+These standards are discussed in detail in the P1015 Supporting Document 1 - Information Paper.